ch3ck3rs/Goals/2020Goals/Personal/Django_Portfolio.md

 Progress:

 - [x] Basic Portfolio up and running
-- [ ] create API to upload a 'job' to portfolio-project
+- [x] create API to upload a 'job' to portfolio-project
+- [ ] host on digital ocean
+- [ ] Map out Goals in Life-Project

 Thoughts:

-- ~~would like to be able to continue editing in local txt editor and the push to source?~~ API

 Challenges:

+Resolved:

+~~would like to be able to continue editing in local txt editor and the push to source?~~ API

-- [x] how to upload markdown?
-[Use GitHub API?](https://stackoverflow.com/questions/23031406/how-do-i-implement-markdown-in-django-1-6-app)   -  [or maybe this](https://github.com/pioneers/website/wiki/Using-Markdown-To-Write-Blog-Posts) - [ old but promising ](https://www.imzjy.com/blog/2018-05-20-render-the-markdown-in-django)
+how to upload markdown? [ simple blog to add markdown flavor ](https://www.imzjy.com/blog/2018-05-20-render-the-markdown-in-django) consider upgrading to github api return

 [theme for blog](https://colorlib.com/wp/template/suppablog/)

 ----------

-##### How to achieve goal

-*

 ##### Monthly Focus:

+* January
+  - make any website

-*
+* February
+    - outline Goals App
+    - host on Digital Ocean

 ---

+##### How to achieve goal (WIP)

+* Goals App
+  - What Fields do I want to record?
+    - ! add Category field?
+    - Specific fields for easy recovery?
+    - General text field for more flexibility
+* How Well does theme fit?

+* Flow through site
+  - Home - What is most important?
+Goals?
+    - pin most important?
+    - pin recently edited?
+    - one per category?
+  - If you click on a category:
+    - landing page that pulls all goals who match that category, ranked by mod date
+    - Use about page: header will be category description
+    - pull container from 'about' page and use for loop to display goals

 ## Outcome